Preparing for Peace: The Legacy of Kathryn Davis ’32

 Students are encouraged to think outside the box in designing their projects and may choose to work in any region of the world.
 Past projects have included work with Palestinian farmers in bee preservation, combatting sexual violence in the Bahamas, and helping a school in Nepal raise chickens for self-sustainability.

-On Tuesday, November 27, I-House’s Associate Director of Programs and Resident Life Cassandra Hamdan and Tom Carley hosted an information session on Projects for Peace for about 30 Residents of I-House.
-During the session, 2018 project winner Joaquín Tobar presented his work on S-Library in La Libertad, El Salvador.
+In a past informational session, 2018 project winner Joaquín Tobar returned to I-House and presented his work on S-Library in La Libertad, El Salvador.
 Tobar, who comes from an architecture background, built an open library integrated into the existing landscape to promote peace, cultivate trust in the local community, and address issues of education, public interaction, and violence.

 Tobar collaborated with other I-House Residents and local builders to design and construct the outdoor learning space.
 He also collected book donations for the library.
 Despite facing some challenges like rainstorms which delayed construction, the project was a great success.

-Michelle Lee is a graduate student at Columbia University, getting her Masters of Arts in Global Thought, and a Resident member of International House New York.
+Michelle Lee ’19 wrote this when she was a Resident member of International House New York and graduate student at Columbia University, pursuing her Masters of Arts in Global Thought.
 She was a Fulbright Fellow in Malaysia and worked for the White House Office of President Correspondence.
 She earned her BA in English Language & Literature at the University of Chicago, where she also wrote for the Chicago Maroon and several campus magazines.
-Michelle currently serves on the I-House Resident Council.
+Michelle also served on the I-House Resident Council.